andrewgdotcom/poshlib/README.md

     * succeeds if a string is contained in an array or list of strings

 Note that try works by calling `eval` on its arguments, so they should be quoted accordingly.
-It does not work reliably on complex commands, subshells etc.; a function should be defined if these are required.
+It does not work reliably on complex commands, subshells, or functions.
+This is a design limitation of bash.

 ## Notes